Network insensitivity to parameter noise via adversarial regularization

 This formulation comes with a large computational overhead since it requires computing the Jacobian $\mathbf{J}_{\Theta^*}(\Theta)$ of a complex recurrent relation between $\Theta$ and $\Theta^*$.
 To make our algorithm more efficient we assume that the Jacobian is diagonal, meaning that $\Theta^* = \Theta + \Delta \Theta$ for some $\Delta \Theta$ given by the adversary.
 In $l_\infty$, the Jacobian can then be calculated efficiently using (see \hyperlink{SM:jacobian}{suppl. material for details}):

-By making this assumption, our algorithm effectively multiplies the original training time by the number of \gls{pga} steps, similar to \cite{AWP, ABCD}.
+By making this assumption, our algorithm effectively multiplies the original training time by the number of \gls{pga} steps, similar to \citep{AWP, ABCD, AMP}.

-Because component mismatch effects each parameter independently and is proportional to the magnitude of each parameter, one has to model the space in which the adversary can search for a perturbation using an axis-aligned ellipsoid in $l_2$ and an axis-aligned box in $l_\infty$.
-Using an $\epsilon$-ball where the radius depends linearly on the individual parameter sets \cite{visualising, ABCD, AWP} would either give the adversary too little or too much attack space.
-Projecting onto an axis-aligned ellipsoid in $l_2$ corresponds to solving the following optimization problem \cite{ellipsoid-gabay,ellipsoid-hong}, which does not have a closed-form solution:
+Because component mismatch is independently proportional to the magnitude of each parameter, one has to model the space in which the adversary can search for a perturbation using an axis-aligned ellipsoid in $l_2$ and an axis-aligned box in $l_\infty$.
+Using an $\epsilon$-ball where the radius depends linearly on the individual parameter sets \citep{visualising, ABCD, AWP} would either give the adversary too little or too much attack space.
+Projecting onto an axis-aligned ellipsoid in $l_2$ corresponds to solving the following optimization problem \citep{ellipsoid-gabay,ellipsoid-hong}, which does not have a closed-form solution:

 where $W = \text{diag}(|\Theta| \odot \zeta) + \mathbf{I} \cdot \zeta_\text{const}$, $c=\Theta$ and $m=\Theta^* + \alpha \odot v$.
 Because of the computational overhead this would incur, we only consider the $l_\infty$ case in our experiments.